 Code of conduct

-Our code of conduct is at the heart of this work, it and sets out our expectations from suppliers across covers a number of key areas:
+Our code of conduct is at the heart of this work, it sets out our expectations from suppliers and covers a number of key areas:

 - Employment is freely chosen